andguasta/sae-temv2/Wwise-Rclone.md

 After this setup step rclone is connected with google drive. let's run `rclone lsd wwise_proj:` to list all directories on gdrive.

-Now `wwise_proj` rclone config is linked to your google drive main folder, we want to keep the wwise_proj rclone config scoped to only the folder we are using for wwise.
-In order to do this let's add an option to our rclone config.
-To check where our confing is stored you can type this command: `rclong config file` and it will return the path.
+Now `wwise_proj rclone config` is linked to your Google Drive main folder, we want to keep the `wwise_proj rclone config` scoped to only the folder we are using for Wwise.
+In order to do this let's add an option to our `rclone config`.
+To check where our `config` is stored you can type this command: `rclong config file` and it will return the path.
 Go to that place and open the file `rclone.conf` with a text editor.

 Now your config file should look something like this:
 ```
 [wwise-proj]